benmarwick/wordcountaddin/README.md

 Feedback, contributing, etc.
 ----------------------------

-Please note that this project is released with a [Guide to Contributing](CONTRIBUTING.md) and a [Contributor Code of Conduct](CONDUCT.md).
+Please [open an issue](https://github.com/benmarwick/wordcountaddin/issues/new) if you find something that doesn't work as expected.
+Note that this project is released with a [Guide to Contributing](CONTRIBUTING.md) and a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.